 Set in 1800s Gotham, socialite Bruce Wayne has donned a somewhat steampunk attire in order to strike fear into the hearts of his enemies and find Jack the Ripper.
 He’s got all the essentials for a crime fighting vigilante of the 1800s: A cape-coat, goggles, and living in a world where people are actually afraid of a guy dressed as a bat.
 The comic that he debuted in has some amazing Mike Mignola stylized art and a few spin-offs (including an animated movie).
 He’s a fan favorite that makes an appearance in a multiversal crossover from time to time.

 This Batman isn’t even Bruce Wayne.
-In the comic Superman: Red Son we see Kal-El land in Russia and grow up to be a Communist leader.
-In order to counter that, a young boy whose parents were murdered by Soviet officials donned a Batsuit and makes it his mission to rid the world of Russian Superman.
+In the comic Superman: Red Son we see Kal-El land in the Soviet Union and grow up to be a Communist leader.
+In order to counter that, a young boy whose parents were murdered by Soviet officials donned a Batsuit and makes it his mission to rid the world of Soviet Superman.
 With red sun lamps and a whole lot of punches, he laid out this super-powered dictator and would have enslaved him in a prison of red sun radiation if not for Superman having the help of Wonder Woman.
-This version of Batman has the furry hat, the thick accent and bear wrestling strength of a Russian vigilante.
+This version of Batman has the furry hat, the thick accent and bear wrestling strength of a Soviet vigilante.

 During the Flashpoint Paradox comic arc, The Flash travels to a parallel dimensions where the origins of all the heroes have been changed.
 It is here where he discovers that instead of Thomas and Martha Wayne being killed that fateful night, it was Bruce.
 Martha become a crazed version of the Joker and Thomas Wayne become a brutal, gun-toting Batman fit for a grim world.
 He’s got red eyes, a penchant for brutality and a flask to numb the pain of a family, and a world, lost to insanity.